-Public Hearing-Planning and Transportation Commission Meeting - xxxx
+Public Hearing-Planning and Transportation Commission Meeting - September 18, 2014

-On [enter date here], 2014, the Los Altos Planning and Transportation Commission held a public hearing to review a preliminary draft of the updated Housing Element.
-The meeting was attended by # commissioners and # members of the public.
-Several meeting attendees provided comments and suggestions regarding Housing Element goals, policies, and programs.
-A summary of those comments is provided below.
+On September 18, 2014, the Los Altos Planning and Transportation Commission held a public hearing to review a preliminary draft of the updated Housing Element.
+The meeting was attended by commissioners and members of the public.
+Meeting attendees were in support of the draft Housing Element and a summary of those comments is provided below.